studio1902/statamic-peak-docs/docs/other/redis-queue.md

 Include `php artisan queue:restart` in your deploy script.

-Alternatively you could use [Laravel Horizon](https://1902.studio/journal/configuring-laravel-horizon-for-statamic-and-peak) to manage multiple queues and workers.
+Alternatively, you could use [Laravel Horizon](https://1902.studio/journal/configuring-laravel-horizon-for-statamic-and-peak) to manage multiple queues and workers.